 Never stop connecting.
 No matter where you are in your career path, building your network is still just as important.
 Your needs evolve, and your network must as well.
 Be open to expanding your network in multiple ways.
 In today’s world, there are many ways to broaden your reach including LinkedIn, business events, and non-work activities.
 Of course, there is nothing more powerful than sitting down with a new acquaintance and getting to know each other.

 The Values of Networking.
 When I was in my 20’s and my father advised me on the values of networking, I focused on the action of cultivating my network for business purposes rather than focusing on the actual relationships.
-Lee and Dad As I’ve grown older, I appreciate my father’s advice so much more.
+As I’ve grown older, I appreciate my father’s advice so much more.
 My network is more than just contacts on my computer.
 It is a wonderful group of individuals who have helped me throughout my career both professionally and personally.
 I am grateful for each person and the benefits and lessons I have learned along the way.
 (Photo: Lee Yarborough and her father, Brax Cutchin)